FaceFTW/faceftw.github.io/src/blog/0003/index.md

 }
 ```

 The core issue here (from my understanding) relates to how closures in Rust are interpreted as types.
-The Rust Reference actually has a pretty [informative section about how closures actually work and it's interesting](https://doc.rust-lang.org/reference/types/closure.html): they are basically structs that implement one of the `Fn` traits.
+The Rust Reference actually has a pretty [informative section about how closures actually work, and it's interesting](https://doc.rust-lang.org/reference/types/closure.html): they are basically structs that implement one of the `Fn` traits.
 Based on the reference, here is what the closure used in `filter` above looks like as a "type" (I did this by hand):

 ```rust
 let x = |y: &str| y != "1";